kyleshank/docs/configuration.md

 ];
 ```

+The options defined here will be passed into new `GuzzleHttp\Client` instances.
+See [Guzzle’s documentation](http://docs.guzzlephp.org/en/latest/) for a list of available options.

 ## Overriding Volume Settings

 If you would prefer to define volume settings with a config file, you can do that from `config/volumes.php`.
 The file should return an array whose keys map to your volume handles, and values are nested arrays that define the overridden setting values.